Significance - AP Statistics

 Question

-If the null hypothesis was actually valid, what type of error was made?
+If the null hypothesis was actually false, what type of error was made?

 Tap to reveal answer